klefstad-teaching/ICS-45C-HW8/README.md

 Once you have run the code above and it either produces the output you expected or passes all provided tests, congratulations!
 You are now ready to [submit](#submission) your homework!

-## Grading criteria

-Points are allotted for

-- Passing tests of functional correctness.
-- **Using the STL as specified in the instructions, rather than `for` or `while` loops.**
-- Preventing memory leaks.
-Major points are deducted for mismatched new and delete and other memory errors detected by valgrind.
-- Programs that do not compile with the autograder testing programs receive no points.
-- Crashes due to a segfault means the program is not at all useful and, therefore, receives no points.

-*We may adjust grades manually when warranted.
-For example, a submission that attempts to defraud the autograder points by not implementing the requirements may be given a 0.*

 ## Submission

 As with previous submissions, submit via `GitHub` by the following steps: